What is Colposcopy?

 What can I expect following Colposcopy?

 A plan for future care is very important following colposcopy.
 If no biopsy is done a plan for follow up should be formulated before you leave your clinician's office.
-This frequently entails either HPV testing (Human Papilloma Virus) in 12 months, a repeat pap smear in 3, 6, or 12 months or a repeat colposcopy, depending on your specific medical history.
+This frequently entails either HPV testing (Human Papilloma Virus) in 12 months, a repeat pap smear in 12 months or a repeat colposcopy, depending on your specific medical history.

 If a biopsy is done at the time of your colposcopy, your clinician will advise an appointment or send a secure message in approximately two weeks to discuss the biopsy results and options for your individual care.

 If colposcopy has been recommended by your health clinician, do not delay your treatment.
 It is important to your health and wellness now and in the future.

 Prior to your appointment: